-The momentum equation in a viscous flow is a complicated vectorial expression called the Navier-Stokes equation, which is derived in any advanced fluid mechanics text (see, e.g., [6.6, Chap.
-III]).
+The momentum equation in a viscous flow is a complicated vectorial expression called the Navier-Stokes equation, which is derived in any advanced fluid mechanics text [6.8, 6.9].
 We shall offer a very restrictive derivation of the equation-one that applies only to a two-dimensional incompressible b.l. flow, as shown in Fig. 6.9.